samrosenberg425/PyfMRI-Univariate-Analysis-GUI/README.md

 ## Functions
 ### copy_events_files():

 - Moves the events timing files from the bids directory to the fmriprep directory.
 All files paths are predefined to match the file structure of neurodev.

-    - Outputs:
+- *Outputs*:
   - NONE

 ### extract_event_data():

 - Takes the events files(copied in the last step), and makes a .1D file for each stimulus that contains their onset times as a row vector delimited by spaces(ie. 1.2 3.4 5.6 7.8...)

-    -Outputs:
+- *Outputs*:
+    - /fmriprep directory/subject/func/words.1D
-       - /fmriprep directory/subject/func/words.1D --> (text file with row vector of word onset times)
+        - Text file with row vector of word onset times delimited with spaces
+    -  /fmriprep directory/subject/func/scramble.1D
-       -  /fmriprep directory/subject/func/scramble.1D --> (text file with row vector of scramble onset times)
+        - Text file with row vector of scramble onset times delimited with spaces

 ### smooth(kernel_size='6.000'):

-    -Writes a .csh script(denoted {subject}_smooth.csh) calling afni's 3dmerge to blur the vwfa functional image to FWHM of the specified kernel size(if none are specified then the default of '6.000' is used)
+- Writes a .csh script(denoted {subject}_smooth.csh) calling afni's 3dmerge to blur the  functional image to FWHM of the specified kernel size(if none are specified then the default of '6.000' is used)

-    -Outputs:
+- *Outputs*:
-       - /fmriprep directory/subject/{subject}_smooth.csh -->(script to smooth)
+    - /fmriprep directory/subject/{subject}_smooth.csh
+        - Script to smooth functional data(using AFNI's 3dBlurInMask)
-       - /fmriprep directory/subject/func/sm_${subject}_task-vwfa_run-1_space-MNI152NLin2009cAsym_res-1_desc-preproc_bold.nii.gz --> (smoothed vwfa run file)
+    - /fmriprep directory/subject/func/sm_${subject}_task-{task}_run-1_space-MNI152NLin2009cAsym_res-1_desc-preproc_bold.nii.gz
+        - Smoothed functional file

 ### extract_reg():

-    -Takes the regressors output from fmriprep, and makes a new file, confounds.1D, that isolates the regressors of interest:
+- Takes the regressors output from fmriprep, and makes a new file, confounds.1D, that isolates the regressors of interest:
     - 'trans_x', 'trans_y', 'trans_z' --> x,y,z linear movement
     - 'rot_x', 'rot_y', 'rot_z' --> roll, pitch, yaw
     - 'trans_x_derivative1', 'trans_y_derivative1', 'trans_z_derivative1'
     - 'rot_x_derivative1', 'rot_y_derivative1', 'rot_z_derivative1'
     - 'a_comp_cor_08', 'a_comp_cor_09', 'a_comp_cor_10' --> (top 3 csf compcor)
     - 'csf', 'framewise_displacement'

-    -Outputs:
+- *Outputs*:
+    - /fmriprep directory/subject/func/confounds.1D
-       - /fmriprep directory/subject/func/confounds.1D --> (text file with column vectors of regressors)
+        - Text file with column vectors of regressors

 ### deconvolve():

-    -Writes a .csh script(denoted {subject}_decon.csh) calling afni's 3ddeconvolve function to devonvolve the data using the word and scramble onset times (words.1D & scramble.1D) and the specified regressors(confounds.1D).
+- Writes a .csh script(denoted {subject}_decon.csh) calling afni's 3ddeconvolve function to devonvolve the data using the word and scramble onset times (words.1D & scramble.1D) and the specified regressors(confounds.1D).
 The script is then saved in the subject's fmriprep folder along with its outputs.

-    -Outputs:
+- *Outputs*:
-       - /fmriprep directory/subject/{subject}_decon.csh --> (3ddeconvolve script used)
+    - /fmriprep directory/subject/{subject}_decon.csh
+        - AFNI 3ddeconvolve script created for the contrast
+    - /fmriprep directory/subject/{subject}.outputs
-       - /fmriprep directory/subject/{subject}.outputs --> (results of 3ddeconvolve script)
+        - Results of 3ddeconvolve script
+    - /fmriprep directory/subject/{subject}.xmat.1D
-       - /fmriprep directory/subject/{subject}.xmat.1D -->(plots of all regressors)
+        - Plots of all regressors